Linear syzygies on curves with prescribed gonality: Introduction

 Now suppose we are no longer in the divisorial case and choose $k\leq \frac{g+1}{2}$.
 We follow a strategy reminiscent of \cite{aprodu-remarks}.
 Starting with a general $k$-gonal curve $C$ of genus $g$, we form the irreducible nodal curve $[D] \in \mm_{2g-2k+1}$ obtained by identifying $g-2k+1$ general pairs of points on $C$.
 Clearly $p_a(D)=2g-2k+1$ and $\mbox{gon}(D)\leq g-k+1$, that is, $[D]$ belongs to the closure $\overline{\mathfrak{Hur}}=\mm_{2g-2k+1,g-k+1}^1$ of the Hurwitz divisor, already considered in \cite{ha-mu}, \cite{hirsch} and \cite{generic-secant}.
 Let

 denote the forgetful map from the space of admissible covers of degree $g-k+1$ compactifying the Hurwitz space $\mathcal{H}_{2g-2k+1,g-k+1}$.
 Assuming the curve $C$ we started with is sufficiently general, one checks directly that \emph{set-theoretically} $W^{1}_{g-k+1}(D)$ consists of one point (that is, $\pi^{-1}([D])$ consists of one admissible cover $[f]$).
 This point corresponds to the torsion free sheaf on $D$ given by pushing forward the unique degree $k$ pencil on $C$.
-By an argument inspired by limit linear series, we show that $[f]\notin \overline{\mathfrak{BN}}$, therefore $[f]\notin \overline{\mathcal{EN}}$.
-To conclude $b_{g-k,1}(C,K_C)=g-k$, we extend in Section \ref{extending} the determinantal structure of the Eagon-Northcott divisor $\mathcal{EN}$ over a partial compactification of $\H_{2g-2k+1,g-k+1}$ containing the moduli point of $[f]$.
-In the short Section \ref{k3}, we then use $K3$ surfaces to show that this extended Eagon-Northcott divisor $\widetilde{\mathcal{EN}}$ does not contain the unique boundary component of $\hh_{2g-2k+1,g-k+1}$ containing $[f]$.
-Since the injection $K_{g-k,1}(C,K_C)\hookrightarrow K_{g-k,1}(D, \omega_D)$ always holds, this completes the proof of Theorem \ref{goneric}.\footnote{It might be tempting to carry out this argument at the level of $\mm_{2g-2k+1}$ rather than pass to the Hurwitz space.
-However, the scheme structure of $W^1_{g-k+1}(D)$ is difficult to analyse, in particular $[D]$ is a singular point of $\mbox{Im}(\pi)=\overline{\mathfrak{Hur}}$.
-Thus a degenerate version of results in \cite{hirsch}, does not quite lead to a proof of Conjecture \ref{schrconj1}.}
+In the last section of the paper we show that $[f]\notin \overline{\mathfrak{BN}}$, therefore $[f]\notin \overline{\mathcal{EN}}$.
+To conclude $b_{g-k,1}(C,\omega_C)=g-k$, we extend in Section \ref{extending} the determinantal structure of the Eagon-Northcott divisor $\mathcal{EN}$ over a partial compactification of $\H_{2g-2k+1,g-k+1}$ containing the moduli point of $[f]$.
+In Section \ref{k3}, we then use $K3$ surfaces to show that this extended Eagon-Northcott divisor does not contain the unique boundary component of $\hh_{2g-2k+1,g-k+1}$ containing $[f]$.
+Since always $K_{g-k,1}(C,\omega_C)\hookrightarrow K_{g-k,1}(D, \omega_D)$, this completes the proof of Theorem \ref{goneric}.\footnote{It might be tempting to carry out this argument at the level of $\mm_{2g-2k+1}$ rather than pass to Hurwitz space.
+However, the scheme structure of $W^1_{g-k+1}(D)$ is difficult to analyse, so that $[D]$ may \emph{a priori} be a singular point of $\mbox{Im}(\pi)=\overline{\mathfrak{Hur}}$.
+Thus a degenerate version of results in \cite{hirsch}, does not actually lead to a proof of Conjecture \ref{schrconj1}.}

 4pt

 The organisation of the paper is as follows: We first review some background on syzygies of curves in Section \ref{background}.
 In Section \ref{gonality}, we prove Theorem \ref{arb-gon}.
 We prove Theorem \ref{goneric} in Sections \ref{gonericity}, \ref{extending} and \ref{k3}.